 Global Corporate Responsibility Team

 Local CEOs ensure that MTG’s corporate responsibility strategy is implemented and forms an integral part of our various businesses.
-Each country has an appointed corporate responsibility representative and a green ambassador who works as a link between the Global Corporate Responsibility Team and the local operations.
+We also collaborate with team members across the organisation to drive and execute corporate responsibility initiatives on a group and local level.

 Memberships in associations

 Strategic Association Memberships